SWC-Advanced-Microscopy/measurePSF/README.md

 ## Main functions

-* `mpsf.record.PSF` to easily acquire PSF stacks with ScanImage.
+* `mpqc.record.PSF` to easily acquire PSF stacks with ScanImage.
-* `mpsf.record.lens_tissue` to acquire standardised data from lens tissue.
+* `mpqc.record.lens_tissue` to acquire standardised data from lens tissue.
-* `mpsf.record.standard_light_source` to data from a standard light source
+* `mpqc.record.standard_light_source` to data from a standard light source
 * `measurePSF` to estimate PSF size.
 For a demo, run `measurePSF('demo')`.
 * `Grid2MicsPerPixel`  measures the number of microns per pixel along x and y by analyzing an image of an EM grid.
-* `mpsf_tools.meanFrame` plots the mean frame intensity as a function of time whilst you are scanning.
+* `mpqc.tools.meanFrame` plots the mean frame intensity as a function of time whilst you are scanning.

 ![cover image](https://raw.githubusercontent.com/SWC-Advanced-Microscopy/measurePSF/gh-pages/realBead.png "Main Window")